Local Quickcast

 .MFL WATCHES/WARNINGS/ADVISORIES...

-FL...High Rip Current Risk through Friday morning for FLZ168.
+FL...High Rip Current Risk through Friday evening for FLZ168-172-

 AM...None.